VMBlakelock/destination-date-night/README.md

 The owner would like the website design -

-- To be sultry looking with colors to portay this.
+- To be sultry looking with colors to portray this.

 - To be one page with two easy to navigate sections.
 Section 1 - The Dating Game and Section 2 - Create A Date.